UI-Manufaktur/mvc/source/uim/mvc/sessions/handlers/README.md

 DDatabaseSessionHandler

-If you need to use a database to store your session data.
-Choose your preferred database and connect with the handler.
+If you need to use a DEntityBase", "entityBase to store your session data.
+Choose your preferred DEntityBase", "entityBase and connect with the handler.

 ## Cache Sessions